-Chelsea Dirks-Ham begins her sixth season on head coach Dave Collins' staff and fourth as an assistant coach for the Bears in 2013-14.
-Previously, she served as a volunteer assistant for the program during the 2011-12 season.
+Chelsea Dirks-Ham begins her sixth season on head coach Dave Collins' staff and fourth as an assistant coach for the Bears in 2016-17.
+Previously, she served as a graduate assistant in 2012-13 and volunteer assistant in 2011-12.

-In her time as a graduate assistant coach, Missouri State has continued its prominence in the stroke events at the MVC Women's Swimming & Diving Championships.
-The Bears have owned the medley relays since her time as a graduate assistant, extending its streak to 10 straight victories in the 200 medley going into the 2016 championship, while they have won eight of the past nine 400 medley relays.
+In her time as a graduate assistant coach, Missouri State continued its prominence in the stroke events at the MVC Women's Swimming and Diving Championships.
+The Bears' women's swimmers owned the medley relays since her time as a graduate assistant, extending its streak to 12 straight victories in the 200 medley going into the 2016 championship, while they have won 11 of the past 12 400 medley relays.
 In 2012-13, Missouri State compiled five NCAA consideration times along with seven individual conference titles.
-With the exception of the 100 fly, the Bears nearly swept the stroke events at the 2013 MVC Championships in Carbondale, Ill.
+With the exception of the 100 fly, the Bears nearly swept the stroke events at the 2013 MVC Championships in Carbondale, Illinois.

-On the men's side, the Dirks-Ham was involved with the successful postseason runs by Paul Le and Uvis Kalnins.
+On the men's side, the Dirks-Ham was heavily involved with the successful postseason runs by Paul Le and Uvis Kalnins.
 Both set new school records at the 2013-14 NCAA Championships, while the 2012-13 campaign ended on a high note with Le becoming the Bears' first NCAA qualifier since 2005.
 Not only that, Le also became the first swimmer in school history to score points at the NCAA Championships with a top-16 finish in the 200 back and earn Honorable Mention All-America recognition.

 During her time in Springfield, Dirks-Ham has also coached age-group swimmers for the Missouri State Aquatics club team.

 Dirks-Ham remains one of the most dominant and decorated swimmers in Missouri State women's swimming & diving history.
 During her collegiate career, Dirks-Ham became a four-time All-MVC first-team selection and totaled 13 gold medals.
 She also set numerous school and conference records along the way.
 As a senior, she captained the Bears to their fourth-consecutive MVC title and eighth in a nine-year span.
 Her MSU record in the 100 butterfly (55.34), set at the 2009 MVC Championships, was broken at the Purdue Invitational by MSU record-holder Dora Kiss in November 2015.

-A native of Lawrence, Kan., Dirks-Ham earned her bachelor's degree in exercise & movement science in 2011 and is currently working on her master's in health administration.
+A native of Lawrence, Kansas, Dirks-Ham earned her bachelor's degree in exercise & movement science at Missouri State in 2011.